Isles rally past Blues in OT; Bruins' Pastrnak scores 4 - WHIZ News

 Pastrnak completed his hat trick with an unassisted goal off a faceoff.
 He stole the puck from defenseman Josh Mason and slipped a wrist shot between John Gibson’s pads 2:20 into the third period to make it 3-1, prompting fans to throw hats on the ice.

-The 23-year-old forward scored 2:14 later off a nice feed from Marchand, who sent a pass from the left circle to Pastrnak.
-He was at the edge of the far post, where he redirected the puck into the net.
+The 23-year-old forward scored 2:14 later off a nice feed from Marchand.

 PANTHERS 6, DEVILS 4